LERCAutomation/DataSearches-UserGuide/introduction/introduction.rst

 Tool overview
 =============

-The Data Searches Tool presents a simple user interface, while being configurable in a highly flexible way according to the requirements of the LERC or individual user.
+The Data Searches tool presents a simple user interface, while being configurable in a highly flexible way according to the requirements of the LERC or individual user.
 It is integrated into the user interface of the GIS system and presented there as a button or menu item.
 The tool itself has a simple interface (:numref:`figUI`), requiring a minimum of input (a reference to a search request, the data layers to be included in the search, and the radius to be used in the search are the only required items).

 .. _figUI: